 This course covers world history from circa 1500 A.D. to the present, focusing on the development of a system of interrelationships based on western expansion and on the economic, social, political, and cultural aspects of each era.
-(Prerequisite: ENG 100 or ESL 110)
+(Prerequisite: ENG 100)

-INTRODUCTION TO AFRICAN HISTORY HIS 106
+HIS 106 INTRODUCTION TO AFRICAN HISTORY

 This course is an examination of several traditional sub-Saharan African societies and their political and economic transformation in the modern, colonial, and post-independence periods.
-(Prerequisites: RDG 100 or ESL 100, ENG 100 or ESL 110)
+(Prerequisites: RDG 100, ENG 100, ENG 100)

-HIS 107 INTRODUCTION TO THE MIDDLE EAST
+HIS 107 INTRODUCTION TO THE MIDDLE EAST 3.0 Credits

 This course analyzes the evolution of diverse social, political, environmental, & cultural patterns in the Middle East.
 Emphasis is placed on the development of historical, geographical, & religious constructs and their effect on rural, urban, & global relationships across the historical timeline.
 It is recommended that students complete HIS 201 or HIS 202 prior to enrolling in this course.
-(Prerequisites: RDG 100 or ESL 100, ÊNG 100 or ESL 110)
+(Prerequisites: RDG 100, ENG 100)

-INTRODUCTION TO EAST ASIAN CIVILIZATION HIS 108
+HIS 108 INTRODUCTION TO EAST ASIAN CIVILIZATION 3.0 Credits

 This course is an analysis of the evolution of social, political, and cultural patterns in East Asia, emphasizing the development of philosophical, religious, and political institutions and their relationship to literary and artistic forms in China and Japan.
-(Prerequisites: RDG 100 or ESL 100, ENG 100 or ESL 110)
+(Prerequisites: RDG 100, ENG 100)